SuleimanFarah/sunpy/3 month projects ideas.md

 ## Refactor and Factory Spectrogram

 Build a Spectra() factory and refactor the whole `sunpy.spectra` module to pull it inline with Map and LightCurve.

+## Interface to get heliospheric data from CDAweb

+CDAWEB provides as [SOAP interface](http://cdaweb.gsfc.nasa.gov/WebServices/SOAP/) which could be used within SunPy to download insitu data.